Taapsee Pannu’s Thappad’s Early Movie Reviews Are Out!

 Rahul verma @RahulVerma4860: "#TaapseePannu speaks through her silence in the film #Thappad .
 She is growing with leaps and bounds in terms of acting and boxoffice alike .
 Thappad is not only for women , it is for men ,it is for our society, for everyone.I urge you guys to watch it with your family."

-Are you planning to catch Thappad tomorrow?
+Are you planning to watch Thappad tomorrow?
 Do let us know in the comments section below.